SOLD !! Staying Local.

 Email me at email@example.com if you have any questions.

 - Number Produced: Total 457 built from Feb.
 1967 to June 1967

 - All 1967 Dart GTS had 383 Four Barrel Engines and rated at 280 HP with 400 Ft.lbs of Torque.

 - There were 228 Automatics built and 229 Four Speeds built in the 5 month production run.

-- All GTS 383 Engines were hand installed at the factory from the top
+- All GTS 383 Engines and transmissions were hand installed at the factory from the top

 - All GTS built in 1967 had the GT Premium Interior either Bench seat or Buckets and Console.